The Stacks project

 Our next goal is to use descent theory to show that $H^ i(\mathcal{C}, \mathcal{F}^ a) = H_{Zar}^ i(S, \mathcal{F})$ for all quasi-coherent sheaves $\mathcal{F}$ on $S$, and any site $\mathcal{C}$ as in Theorem 59.17.4.
 To this end, we introduce Čech cohomology on sites.
 See [ArtinTopologies] and Cohomology on Sites, Sections 21.8, 21.9 and 21.10 for more details.

 Definition 59.18.1.
-Let $\mathcal{C}$ be a category, $\mathcal{U} = \{ U_ i \to U\} _{i \in I}$ a family of morphisms of $\mathcal{C}$ with fixed target, and $\mathcal{F} \in \textit{PAb}(\mathcal{C})$ an abelian presheaf.
+Let $\mathcal{C}$ be a category.
+Let $\mathcal{U} = \{ U_ i \to U\} _{i \in I}$ be a family of morphisms of $\mathcal{C}$ with fixed target.
+Assume that all the fibre products $U_{i_0} \times _ U \ldots \times _ U U_{i_ p}$ exists in $\mathcal{C}$.
+Let $\mathcal{F} \in \textit{PAb}(\mathcal{C})$ be an abelian presheaf.
 We define the Čech complex $\check{\mathcal{C}}^\bullet (\mathcal{U}, \mathcal{F})$ by

-\[ \prod _{i_0\in I} \mathcal{F}(U_{i_0}) \to \prod _{i_0, i_1\in I} \mathcal{F}(U_{i_0} \times _ U U_{i_1}) \to \prod _{i_0, i_1, i_2 \in I} \mathcal{F}(U_{i_0} \times _ U U_{i_1} \times _ U U_{i_2}) \to \ldots \]
+\[ \prod _{i_0 \in I} \mathcal{F}(U_{i_0}) \to \prod _{i_0, i_1 \in I} \mathcal{F}(U_{i_0} \times _ U U_{i_1}) \to \prod _{i_0, i_1, i_2 \in I} \mathcal{F}(U_{i_0} \times _ U U_{i_1} \times _ U U_{i_2}) \to \ldots \]

 \[ \check{H}^ p(\mathcal{U}, \mathcal{F}) = H^ p(\check{\mathcal{C}}^\bullet (\mathcal{U}, \mathcal{F})). \]

 Lemma 59.18.2.
+Notation and assumptions as in Definition 59.18.1.
 The functor $\check{\mathcal{C}}^\bullet (\mathcal{U}, -)$ is exact on the category $\textit{PAb}(\mathcal{C})$.

 In other words, if $0\to \mathcal{F}_1\to \mathcal{F}_2\to \mathcal{F}_3\to 0$ is a short exact sequence of presheaves of abelian groups, then